-South Africa offers all types of holidays from excellent safaris to the beautiful beach holidays suitable for all types of visitors especially honeymooners.
+Visit South Africa for all types of holidays from excellent safaris to the beautiful mountains and beach holidays; suitable for all types of visitors especially honeymooners and families.

-South Africa is situated at the southern tip of the African continent and shares its borders with Namibia in the northwest, Botswana & Zimbabwe in the north and Mozambique and Swaziland in the northeast.
+Situated at the southern tip of the African continent South Africa shares its borders with Namibia in the northwest, Botswana & Zimbabwe in the north and Mozambique and Swaziland in the northeast.

-South Africa is fondly called ‘The Rainbow Nation’ due to its transformation after the fall of apartheid.
-Since then, South Africa has increasingly become the destination of choice for all types of travelers from family holidays, Weddings & Honeymoons to Conference & Incentive and medical procedures.
+South Africa is fondly called ‘The Rainbow Nation’; due to its transformation after the fall of apartheid.
+Since then South Africa has increasingly become the destination of choice; for all types of travelers from family holidays, Weddings, Honeymoons to conferences, and incentives.

 South Africa is the most value-for-money safari destination in Africa.